huggingface/diffusers/docs/source/en/using-diffusers/omnigen.md

 -->
 # OmniGen

 OmniGen is an image generation model.
-Unlike existing text-to-image models, OmniGen is designed to handle a variety of tasks (e.g., text-to-image, image editing, controllable generation) within a single model.
+Unlike existing text-to-image models, OmniGen is a single model designed to handle a variety of tasks (e.g., text-to-image, image editing, controllable generation).
 It has the following features:
 - Minimalist model architecture, consisting of only a VAE and a transformer module, for joint modeling of text and images.
 - Support for multimodal inputs.
 It can process any text-image mixed data as instructions for image generation, rather than relying solely on text.